vstinner/vstinner.github.io/content/free_threading_refcount.rst

 This article explores the problem of tracking objects lifetime using reference counting in an efficient fashion.

+We will see how the Gilectomy project (2016-2018) started with atomic operations and then switched to *buffered reference counting*, and how the nogil project (2021-2026) solved the performance issue using *Biased Reference Counting*.

 *Painting: The Bride by Marc Chagall (1950).*

 Python object reference count